Fitting High-Dimensional Interaction Models with Error Control

 RAI is well defined in any model in which it is possible to test the addition of a single feature such as generalized linear models.
-The testing thresholds ensure that the algorithm closely mimics forward stepwise, which provides performance guarantees.
-A precise statement of this comparison is given in Section \ref{sec:theorem}. \mynotesH{Performance guarantees where selecting all in round without updating should be fine...just wont want to compare to best model of given size}
+The testing thresholds ensure that the algorithm closely mimics forward stepwise, which provides the performance guarantees of the next subsection.